hbbio/opaque/README.md

 Bugs & Misc
 ===========

+ * Email encryption/obfuscation would be nice (without running upskirt on every page render; is there a way to do that at compile time?)
  * No RSS
  * Google analytics would be nice
  * There's some weird behavior with mathjax ATM where you need to